FabianOrduna/cuddly-broccoli/src/README.md

 # ETL Process

-We decided to do an ETL process in order to have our databases in a normalized way ready to directly input to the machine learning model.
+We decided to go through an ETL process in order to have our database ready for direct input into machine learning models in a standardized way.
 The ETL script can be found in this folder by the name of **api.ipynb**.

 ### Step by step: